neilmiddleton/codebase_san/README.md

 This gem must only be used in applications that use Heroku, CodebaseHQ and Git.
 You may be asked to configure the codebase gem on first use.

+Note: This requires that you are using git 1.7.2 or above.

 Note on Patches/Pull Requests
 -----------------------------